 a guide to the new tokyo underground

-As part of their latest exhibition Japanese art collective Chim↑Pom gathered some of Tokyo’s most off-beat performers together and set them loose on the city.
+As part of its latest exhibition, Japanese art collective Chim↑Pom gathered some of Tokyo’s most off-beat performers together and set them loose on the city.
 Virtually unknown overseas, here are the gritty talents hidden under Tokyo’s surface.

-Chim↑Pom are a daring collective of six young Tokyo artists known for their tongue-in-cheek neo-dadaist work, but they might better be described as the Japanese art world's biggest partiers.
-Famous for throwing alcohol-soaked all-nighters, their events offer uninhibited respite from Japan's strict social codes, and attract everyone from otaku misfits, lofty fashion heads, and stuffy art critics.
-It's an all-embracing, inclusive underground art world that Chim↑Pom inhabits, and a window into an arena where, for once in Japan, anything goes.
+Chim↑Pom is a daring collective of six young Tokyo artists known for their tongue-in-cheek neo-dadaist work, but the group might better be described as the Japanese art world's biggest partiers.
+Famous for throwing alcohol-soaked all-nighters, Chim↑Pom's events offer uninhibited respite from Japan's strict social codes, and attract everyone from otaku misfits, lofty fashion heads, and stuffy art critics.
+It's an all-embracing, inclusive underground art world that Chim↑Pom inhabits — and a window into an arena where, for once in Japan, anything goes.

 Being 'underground' perhaps means something different in Tokyo: independent artists are not chided for selling out to bigger corporations, and there is less of the suffocating, esoteric pretension often found in cultural pockets that sit decidedly outside of the mainstream.
 "I find a lot of artists, even within the underground, have to change their image to make it work for the mainstream.
 It's not a good or bad thing, it's just what people do here," Ellie states.
 "Of course everyone wants to be in the underground and do experimental stuff, but the mainstream is essential to make a living."
 Still, it's fair to say that the most fun happens when nobody has to please those holding the purse strings: "All of the performers participated with basically no performance fee.
 It's a special relationship," Ellie says.
 Below are some examples of that relationship, and a rare insight into true alternative Tokyo.